xinwenfu/VChat_GMON_SEH/README.md

    <img src="Images/S1.png" width=800>

-   * This information is discovered by looking the the Processes Thread Environment Block (TEB).
+   * This information is discovered by looking at the Processes Thread Environment Block (TEB).

 3. Examine the SEH chain of the program

    <img src="Images/S2.png" width=800>

-   * We can see there are two entries, we may want to keep an eye on these as we Fuzz the VChat server!
+   * We can see there are two entries.
+We may want to keep an eye on these as we Fuzz the VChat server!

 #### Fuzzing
 SPIKE is a C based fuzzing tool that is commonly used by professionals, it is available in [kali linux](https://www.kali.org/tools/spike/) and other [pen-testing platforms](https://www.blackarch.org/fuzzer.html) and repositories.
 We should note that the original reference page appears to have been taken over by a slot machine site at the time of this writing, so you should refer to the [original writeup](http://thegreycorner.com/2010/12/25/introduction-to-fuzzing-using-spike-to.html) of the SPIKE tool by vulnserver's author [Stephen Bradshaw](http://thegreycorner.com/) in addition to [other resources](https://samsclass.info/127/proj/p18-spike.htm) for guidance.
 The source code is still available on [GitHub](https://github.com/guilhermeferreira/spikepp/) and still maintained on [GitLab](https://gitlab.com/kalilinux/packages/spike).

 1. Open a terminal on the **Kali Linux Machine**.
 2. Create a file ```GMON.spk``` file with your favorite text editor.
 We will be using a SPIKE script and interpreter rather than writing our own C based fuzzer.
-We will be using the [mousepad](https://github.com/codebrainz/mousepad) text editor in this walkthrough though any editor may be used.
+We will be using the [mousepad](https://github.com/codebrainz/mousepad) text editor in this walkthrough, though any editor may be used.
 	```sh
 	$ mousepad GMON.spk
 	```